matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 - In Angular, you can handle empty elements in a `subscribe` by checking the value of the data before performing any operations on it.
 - If the data is empty, you can return immediately or perform an alternate action.
-- Here's an example of handling empty elements in a `subscribe`:
+- Here's an example of handling empty elements in a `subscribe`.

 ```ts
 this.dataService.getData()